Give us this day our daily bread – learning how to replace store bought bread at home easily.

 What’s one thing you can start making at home and no longer buy from the store?
 BREAD!!!
 With a few simple ingredients you’ll making a healthier choice and it will taste so much better.
 Plus you’ll be so pleased with yourself that your creating food at home with your hands, it’ll just feel so good.

 Already baking bread at home?
 Pick something else- maybe a boxed item your always buying.
-Tomorrow we’ll be covering all things SOURDOUGH!!
+Or try your hand at SOURDOUGH!

 Let’s talk about the Dough Baby!